Where can I register to vote?

 What to do about notaries and witnesses?

 In some states, you will need witnesses to sign your mail in ballot.
 These can be anyone nearby – your family or your friends.
 A small number of states require that mail in ballots be notarized.
-If you are in Cambridge and need notary services, we are working to coordinate local options and will post them on our website.
 If you are in your home state, your local election office will usually have recommended notaries listed.
+For those in Cambridge, notary services are available for free at Cambridge Trust Bank in the Square.

 What’s a ballot drop box?